-Mountain block recharge inIWVGB is believed to be the dominant source of inflow to the groundwater basin.
+Mountain block recharge in the IWVGB is believed to be the dominant source of inflow to the groundwater basin.
 In 2014, Todd Engineers prepared a study that reviewed previous recharge studies and made new estimates (Todd Engineers, 2014).
 In 2016, DRI conducted a comprehensive review of recharge estimates for the basin (McGraw et al, 2016).
 They reviewed fourteen previous studies and then updated the recharge estimates using an empirical relationship between precipitation and groundwater recharge.
 The average annual recharge developed by DRI is 7,650 AF per year (McGraw et al, 2016; Garner et al, 2017).
 The recharge zones identified by DRI are shown in Figure 3-10.
 The total area of recharge is about 770 square miles.
 The area and estimated annual recharge in each zone are shown in Table 3-3.

 Table 3-3.
 Recharge Zones and Estimated Annual Recharge.